 The purpose of the course is to provide an opportunity to finish a project under the direct supervision of a faculty member.
-The project should cover a practical aspect of a research for students to work on its design from conception through implementation and testing.
+The project should cover the practical aspect of a research and its design from conception through implementation and testing.
 Students meet regularly with the instructor to track technical and project management issues.
 Complete project documentation, written reports and oral presentations are required.
+Pre-requisite: Advisor consent.